mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/docs/CONTRIBUTING.md

 ## License

-By contributing to TurnstileWP, you agree that your contributions will be licensed under the GPL v2 or later license.
+By contributing to SmartCT, you agree that your contributions will be licensed under the GPL v2 or later license.

 ---

-**Thank you for contributing to TurnstileWP!** 🎉
+**Thank you for contributing to SmartCT!** 🎉

 Your contributions help make this plugin better for everyone.